-Student Outcomes: Following the completion of the Occupational Therapy Assistant Program, the graduates are able to sit for the national certification examination for the Occupational Therapy Assistant.
-This examination is administered by the National Board for Certification in Occupational Therapy (NBCOT).
-After successful completion of this examination, the individual will be a Certified Occupational Therapy Assistant (COTA).
-Illinois requires licensure in order to practice once you have passed the NBCOT examination.
-A felony conviction may affect a graduate's ability to sit for the NBCOT certification examination or attain state licensure.
+- Following the completion of the OTA program, graduates are able to sit for the National Certification Examination for the OTA administered by the National Board for Certification in Occupational Therapy (NBCOT).
+After successful completion of this exam, the individual will be a Certified Occupational Therapy Assistant (COTA).
+Illinois requires all occupational therapy practitioners to be licensed by the Illinois Department of Financial & Professional Regulations (IDFPR) in order to practice once the individual has passed the NBCOT certification examination.
+A felony conviction may affect a graduate's ability to sit for the NBCOT certification examination or attain state licensure. - For access to NBCOT examination comparison pass rates from schools across the country, including L&C OTA students, visit https://secure.nbcot.org/data/schoolstats.aspx.